daltoniam/JSONJoy-Swift/README.md

 Parsing JSON in Swift has be likened to a trip through Mordor, then JSONJoy would be using eagles for that trip.

+Also check out this [article](http://vluxe.io/jsonjoy.html) for more information and examples.

 ## Example

 First here is some example JSON we have to parse.